ShivamFD/resumely-ai-fe/Day 4 Summary.md

 # Day 4 Summary - Frontend Development & UI/UX Implementation

 ## 🎯 Goal Achieved
-Successfully built a modern, responsive, and interactive user interface for the AI Resume Analyzer with professional UI components that match official AI resume analysis sites.
+Successfully built a modern, responsive, and highly interactive user interface for the AI Resume Analyzer with professional UI components that match official AI resume analysis sites.
+Implemented smooth animations and transitions using Framer Motion and GSAP for an exceptional user experience.

 ## 🛠️ Implementation Details